 DAY FIVE – RONDA & JEREZ DE LA FRONTERA

-As we walk through Jerez de la Frontera it seems like every one in four buildings is a bodega.
-It seems only befitting then that our very first outing is to visit one of these bodegas and by 10.30 am I have downed two sherries and my head is spinning ever so slightly.
-That’s what you get for skipping breakfast!
+One copious breakfast later, it’s time to explore Jerez de la Frontera where life is fueled by sherry and tapas!
+As we walk through the city it seems like every one in four buildings is a bodega.
+Therefore it’s only befitting that our very first outing is to visit one of these bodegas.
+By 10.30 am I have downed two sherries and my head is spinning ever so slightly.

 MUST SEE IN JEREZ DE LA FRONTERA: Alcazar de Jerez, Cathedral of Jerez, Iglesia de San Miguel